 eServices account.
 On the left side, select “Financial Aid”, then “Loans” Follow the instructions for self-certification.

 After requesting your loan, it will be certified by the Financial Aid Office and your loan servicer will mail you a disclosure statement including the disbursement dates.
 Funds start applying to student accounts during the third week of classes.
 If you are a first-time loan borrower, there is a 30-day delay on the first disbursement.
 Any excess funds are sent to students with BankMobile Disbursements, a technology solution, powered by BMTX, Inc.

 Adjusting or canceling a loan

 If you have requested a Direct loan and want to make an adjustment or cancel the loan, do not return to the online request.
-You must complete the Loan Adjustment Form and submit it to the One Stop.
+You must complete the Loan Adjustment Form and submit it to Admissions & Financial Aid.
 You can download the

-Request for Direct Loan Adjustment (PDF) or pick one up in the One Stop.
+Request for Direct Loan Adjustment (PDF) or pick one up in Admissions & Financial Aid.